 For our proof of concept study, the regression model had the following form:

-Estimated correlation in target species = a1*mean of orthology values + a2*correlation of source pair + a3*p-value of correlation of source pair, and + a4*species distance measure (Fig. 4A).
+Estimated correlation in target species t = a1*mean of orthology values + a2*correlation of source pair + a3*p-value of correlation of source pair, and + a4*species distance measure (Fig. 4A).
 This form of the equation was chosen based on our expectation that the strength of correlation in the target species will depend on some statistic on the orthology assignments (a1*Mov) and the strength and confidence in the correlation of expression in source species (a2*Cs and a3*Ps).
 [We have to take this part away: and a measure of the conservation of this correlation across various phylogenomic distances (a4*Sv).]
-For the proof of concept study, mean of orthologous values is calculated as follows: if g1 and g2 are the source pair, and g1' and g2’ are the potential new target pair, and g1 and g1’ are reciprocally best blast hits (as are g2 and g2’), then we take the mean of the orthology values, in this case percent identity, between g1 and g1', and between g2 and g2'.
+(Dennis- I don’t know why the above section is in brackets and what it means Gloria: because a4 doesn’t apply).
+For the proof of concept study, mean of orthologous values is calculated as follows: if g1 and g2 are the source pair, and g1' and g2’ are the potential new target pair, and g1 and g1’ are reciprocally best blast hits (as are g2 and g2’), then we take the mean of the orthology values, in this case percent identity (BLAST?
+Gloria: I think so.
+Let’s check with Manny), between g1 and g1', and between g2 and g2'.
 We chose the linear form of this equation because such equations are easy to understand and entail discovering just a small handful of coefficients.
-Surprisingly the results are quite good.
+Surprisingly the results are quite good (see Table 2).

 Since there are a different number of experiments for each species and experiments from different sources, the distribution of correlation values can vary.
-So, we define two genes as “highly positively correlated”, if their correlation is in the top 5% (KRANTHI COMMENTS THAT YOU NEED TO FILL IN ABSOLUTE TERMS Gloria: yes, but I don’t think it’s necessary as the proof is in the pudding) of all measured correlations, and “highly negatively correlated”, if their correlation is in the bottom 5%, and “in between” otherwise.
+So, we define two genes as “highly positively correlated”, if their correlation is in the top 5% (KRANTHI COMMENTS THAT YOU NEED TO FILL IN ABSOLUTE TERMS Gloria: yes, but I don’t think it’s necessary as the proof is in the pudding).
+Dennis- I don’t know what you mean by this response?
+If the results are below in Table 2 then they should be cited Gloria: they are cited below) of all measured correlations, and “highly negatively correlated”, if their correlation is in the bottom 5%, and “in between” otherwise.
 Thus, our machine-learning algorithm predicts which of these three categories (positive, in between, or negative) an edge in the target species is in.
+(Gloria really dose not understand this whole paragraph Gloria: please reread)

-The table should be:
+The table should be: (DENNIS_ DO YOU MEAN WE NEED A NEW TABLE?????
+Gloria: just replaced)

 Positive Precision: 43971/47572 (%92.43)